AmitByteOrbit/FCND-Estimation-CPP/README.md

    <img src="images/rbg_prime.jpg" width="600"/>
 </p>

-The code to implement this was pretty straight forward but it was worth triple checking as I did make an error with on the the entries.
+The code to implement this was pretty straight forward but it was worth triple checking as I did make an error with one of the entries.
 Luckily it was corrected before causing any problems.

 ```C++
 	float sinPhi = sin(roll);